News Values in Journalism Definition Types and Examples

 This story highlights the proximity news value by focusing on an event that directly impacts the local community.
 By reporting on initiatives like ‘Hope for All,’ which operates within proximity to the readership area, the news story resonates with the audience’s experiences and concerns, fostering a sense of connection and solidarity within the community.

 Controversy means a conflicting news story that adds newsworthiness.
 It is also known as disagreement of the news event: the more controversial the news, the more critical the report to the readers.
-Controversy attracts the audiences to read the information, which adds sensation to the news story.
+Controversy attracts readers to the information, which adds a sense of drama to the news story.
 People are always eager to identify the truth behind the conflict.
 So, controversy is another crucial news value in journalism or an element of newsworthiness.

 For example, the BJP minister says that the Taj Mahal was a Shiva temple long ago.
 Malaysia Airlines flight MH370: explaining media controversy.

-Personal influence refers to the prominence of the person to newsworthiness.
+Personal influence refers to a person’s prominence in newsworthiness.
 A famous person always plays a significant role in increasing the news value.
-Therefore, the media covers well-known people's news, including politicians, sportspeople, and celebrities.
-The audiences feel a close connection with their idol people.
+Therefore, the media covers news about well-known people, including politicians, sportspeople, and celebrities.
+The audience feels a close connection with their idols.
 For example, the followers of Lionel Messi, also a famous football player, will read any news related to Messi.
-The widest of the personal prominence, the most value the news.
-The person can be an athlete, artist, politician, or social worker.
+The most prominent person values the news the most.
+The person can be an athlete, an artist, a politician, or a social worker.

 For Example, Profile Feature Article: The Amazing Life of Paul McCartney.

-Suitability denotes the involvement of the public in the topics.
+Suitability refers to the extent of public involvement in the topics.
 The news story is more newsworthy if more people are involved with the issue.
-It is also known as the much-talked issue in the country.
-The more people involved, the more value the news in journalism.
+It is also known as the much-talked-about issue in the country.
+The more people involved, the greater the value of the news in journalism.

-For example, around 30,000 University of Putra Malaysia students have registered for vaccines.
+For example, around 30,000 students at the University of Putra Malaysia have registered for vaccination.

 Also, “Many were killed in the crash, 1 million youths gathered in Putrajaya.”

 Impact refers to the physical influence of news writing on a large audience.
-The impact affects the value of news significantly to attract audiences.
-The more people engaged in the news, add more critical the topic.
-For example, price hiking has been the most relevant issue to attract people to read any updated news related to the topic.
-Therefore, News media feel interested in covering any news related to price hiking.
+The effect of news value on audience engagement is significant—the more people engage with the news, the more critical the topic.
+For example, price hikes have been the most relevant issue in attracting people to read any updated news related to the topic.
+Therefore, the News media feel interested in covering any news related to price hiking.
 It has a significant impact on audiences.

 For example, “Inflation cooled last month, but some price hikes continue to cause pain.”